jadsonjs/gitlab-flow/README.md

 So, for example, you can send only one specific commit to production while the others are still waiting for manual tests to finish, in the pre-production branch.

 <img src="https://github.com/jadsonjs/gitlab-flow/blob/master/images/flow16.png" width=600 align=center>

+An important thing in this flow is that commits should always be integrated from master to production.
+Never in the opposite way.
+As said in the original GitLab flow documentation: **"This workflow, where commits only flow downstream, ensures that everything is tested in all environments. "**

+Master -> Pre-Production -> Production (OK)

+Production -> Pre-production -> Master (ERROR)

+Despite the name, the GitLab flow is not a flow to be applied just on gitlab.com.
+Can be used with any repository the uses Git.